baaron4/GW2-Elite-Insights-Parser/README.md

 ### Combat Items
 <img src="./docs/Images/inspectorCombatItems.png" width="60%">

-Table containing detailed information about every combat event that happened in the encounter.
+Table containing detailed information about every combat event that happened in the encounter, can be filtered by State Change.

 ## Contributors